ConradBitt/BistabilityHH/README.md

-# The Role of Potassium and Calcium Currents in the Bistable Firing Transition
+# The Roles of Potassium and Calcium Currents in the Bistable Firing Transition

 ## Table of Contents
 - [Introduction](#introduction)